srahman77/databrics/UC/introductionToUC.md

   * Unify Data and AI assets: Centrally share,audit,secure and manage all data types.
 No need to replicate security settings across different systems.
 Also, UC can perform audits on any query on the data.
 Data lineage also captures and displayed for all tables
   * Unify existing catalogs without much hard work
 * UC metastore: Top level logical container in UC.
 It has the metadata about the objects that the metastore manages and the ACL that govern access to those objects.
 * UC Metastore has a control plane that has the metadata about the the objects/ACLs.
-It also has Cloud storage tied to a region and the data related to the objects managed by the metastore is stored in the cloud storage
+It also has Cloud storage tied to a region and the data related to the objects managed by the metastore is stored in the cloud storage .
+* The MD of both managed and external tables are managed by the metastore in the control plane.
+The data of the managed table is stored in the cloud storage associated with the metastore mentioned in the above point.
+* UC metastire has 5 componenet:
+    1. Catalog: A UC metastore can 1000 catalog( need to contact databricks team if more needed).
+Catalog has tables,views and functions
+    2.